Giants vs. Phillies Player Props Betting Odds

 Stott Stats

-- Stott will look for his third straight game with a hit in this matchup.
-During his last five outings he is batting .250 with a double, a home run, two walks and three RBI.
+- Stott will look for his fourth straight game with a hit in this matchup.
+In his last five games he is batting .238 with two doubles, a home run, two walks and four RBI.

 Stott Recent Games